Sjors/nado-book/taproot/activation.md

 In any scenario where two alternative chains exist, it’s unsafe for users whose node follows one branch to transact with users whose node follows the other branch.
 In fact, it’s unsafe for _anyone_ to use the blockchain at that point.
 On the other hand, as long as the only chain in existence complies with mandatory signaling, there’s nothing to worry about.
 This might remind some readers of the game theory around mutual assured destruction (MAD).

-\newpage <!-- Temporary page break so QR doesn't drop off the bottom -->
+\newpage <!-- Temporary page break so QR doesn’t drop off the bottom -->
 ### To Argue a LOT

 ![Ep.
 29 {l0pt}](qr/ep/29.png)